-ű.
-FUTURE PLANS 1.
-Have you secured a job after graduation? yesno 2.
+u.
+Euture plans 1.
+Have you secured a job after graduation? yes 2.
 Which of the following best describes your plans for the next six months?
 Postdoctoral researcher Tenure track faculty position Non-tenure track faculty position Researcher (nonacademic setting) Teaching at a community or junior college Working for a nonprofit organization or foundation State or local government position Working for industry Pursuing another degree.
 Please specify discipline: Undecided Other: (please specify) 3.
-If you have secured a job, what will your yearly salary be? <\$20,000 \$21,000 - 40,000 \$41,000 - 60,000 Over \$100,000 Ġ 1.
+If you have secured a job, what will your yearly salary be? <\$20,000 <\$21,000 - 40,000 \$\$1,000 - 60,000 Over \$100,000 v 1.
 Where did you do most of your graduate research?
 1. Where did you do most of your graduate research?
 2. Where did you do most of your graduate research?
 3. Where did you do most of your graduate research?
 4. Where did you do most of your graduate research?
 5. Where did you do most of your graduate research?
 6. Where did you do most of your graduate research?
 6. Where did you do most of your graduate research?
 7. Where did you do most of your graduate research?
 8. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
-9. Where did you do most of your graduate research?
 9. Where did you do you do your graduate research?
 9. Where did you do you d